Elon Musk claims he has ‘formed’ his own political party after fallout with Trump: ‘Give you back your freedom’

 Elon Musk says he is forming the ‘America Party’ as he feuds with Trump over the ‘Big, Beautiful Bill’

-Elon Musk says he has formed a new political party as his feud with President Donald Trump escalates.
+Elon Musk says he has formed a new political party amid his ongoing feud with President Donald Trump.

 Musk asked his 221.7 million X followers to vote in a poll deciding whether he should form the new “America Party” on Friday.
-This comes after Musk threatened to form a new political party earlier this week if Congress passed Trump’s sweeping tax and spending legislation, which he calls the “Big, Beautiful Bill.”
+The tech mogul first threatened to form a party earlier this week if Congress passed Trump’s sweeping tax and spending legislation, which he calls the “Big, Beautiful Bill.”

-The billionaire has argued that the legislation, which Trump signed into law on Friday, will increase the deficit by trillions.
+The billionaire has argued that the legislation, which the president signed into law on Friday, will increase the deficit by trillions.

 After 65 percent of respondents voted “yes” on his poll, Musk says he’s following through.